jhorology/Launchkey_MK1/README.md

-Quick and dirty port of Ableton Live Launchkey MK2 script to Launchkey MK1.
+Quick and dirty port of Ableton Live Launchkey MK2 script for Launchkey MK1.

-following new NK2 functions are aveilable for using with MK1.
+following new MK2 functions are aveilable for using with Launchkey MK1.

 - parameter bank select
 - device navigation